 The 3 Best Chameleons for Beginners

-Our Best Pick: The Panther Chameleon
+The Best Pet Chameleon; The Panther Chameleon

 The Panther chameleon, scientific name – furcifer paradalis, is a large chameleon species that is native to the Madagascar coast.

 The males are large, frequently reaching sizes of 16 to 18 inches in length with some measuring over 20 inches.
 Females are usually smaller ranging from 12 to 14 inches.

 The patterns and colorations of these chameleons are truly impressive and it makes the panther chameleon a favorite among reptile keepers!

 Panther chameleons are unfortunately short-lived, averaging about 5 years.